RationalAsh/biorobotics-lab-nus/content/authors/terry-chan/_index.md

 ---
 # Display name
-title: "Joshua Leong Wei Ren"
+title: "Terry Cavan Chan"

 # Username (this should match the folder name and the name on publications)
 authors:
-- "joshua-leong"
+- "terry-chan"

-first_name: "Joshua"
+first_name: "Terry"
-last_name: "Leong"
+last_name: "Chan"

 # Is this the primary user of the site?
 superuser: false